Ferinzz/Toxin/readme.md

 loadTextureToSceneTree shows how to setup a sprite from code. create, set texture, add to sceneTree's root.

+bulletshowerexample takes the GD script example of the same name and converts it to Odin code.
+Most interesting part is the bullet.
+Shows off some object pooling so that you don't need to create a node for every single entity you will be showing on the screen.

 src is the latest thing I am working on.